rochdikhalid/kopra/README.md

 a- Make sure you have the latest version of Python installed (prefered).<br>
 b- Clone the repository.<br>
-c- Open the repository using the command line by copying its path.

 ## 1- Virtual Environment Configuration